 C. Enhanced Monitoring and Maintenance

 IoT devices enable engineers to monitor equipment and infrastructure remotely.
-This proactive approach to maintenance prevents breakdowns, ensuring the longevity of assets and reducing the need for costly repairs.
+This proactive approach to maintenance prevents breakdowns, ensures the longevity of assets, and reduces the need for costly repairs.

 A. Robotic Process Automation